ralphascott/UKGE24_wpc_census_summaries/README.md

 **Version 1.1**

-- Added 2024 results for HoC library file.
+- Added 2024 results from HoC library file.
 - Added Miori ScotRef notionals.
-- Updated ONS codes for some Scottish constituencies, so that these are now based on those in HoC Library file (thanks to David Jeffrey for the heads up on these).
+- Updated ONS codes for some Scottish constituencies, so that these are now based on those in HoC Library file (thanks to David Jeffery for the heads up on these).

 **Version 1.0**